0

 In the example 'a' and 'e' are calculated as a parameter of the ellipsoid used for Projected Coordinate Reference System OSGB 1936.
 I'm assuming the values will be different for my projection system.

-Please help me from where can I get these values.
+From where can I get these values?

 1 Answer 1

-Your links are broken but I have just had to do the same, i think this page may be helpful if you want to implement from scratch: https://www.linz.govt.nz/data/geodetic-services/coordinate-conversion/projection-conversions/transverse-mercator-transformation-formulae
+I have just had to do the same, i think this page may be helpful if you want to implement from scratch: https://www.linz.govt.nz/data/geodetic-services/coordinate-conversion/projection-conversions/transverse-mercator-transformation-formulae

 Alternatively, if you're using a language that has an implementation of the proj package, it will make your life much easier rather than implementing the algorithms from scratch